PatrickPachacz/collaboration-app/README.md

 ✅ Responsive UI – Built using React with CSS for smooth UX. <br>
 ✅ Persistent State (Local Only) – Tasks are stored locally in state (no database). <br>

+🚀 Test live using netlify link in description

 # Technologies Used

 Frontend (React + TypeScript)